Spirals-Team/test4repair-experiments/results/chart/26/jGenProg/readme.md

 Nb of EvoSuite Tests: 10

-Nb of Failing EvoSuite Tests: 10
+Nb of Failing EvoSuite Tests: 3

 ---
 #Seed: 3

 ## Patch 3 #  jGenProg+MinImpact With Seed 3

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.chart.axis.Axis : 1113